 - Exhaust system replacement – often a function of road conditions and the quality of the system installed.
 Most systems will last about 75,000 miles before the muffler, tail, and exhaust pipe are rusted out.
 The catalytic converter usually lasts around 120,000 miles.
 Often these systems can last longer if the environmental conditions are dryer and the roads traveled are smooth with very little rock debris to damage the undercarriage area.

 - Tolls – for those of you in the Northeastern part of our nation, tolls are quite common.
 For those in the Midwest and in the South, not as common to have tolls.
-So the cost of tolls will vary from one business to another and from one geographical territory to another.
+The cost of tolls will vary from one business to another and from one geographical territory to another.
 For this article, I will assume some tolls, but it will be on the lighter side of the cost spectrum to operate the truck.

 The variable costs can easily distort the cost per mile from one accounting period to another.
 How so?
 Well, imagine having the tires replaced; all six.
 This will run around $900.
 If you limit your accounting period to just one month, and drove around 1500 miles, the cost per mile to drive during this period increases by 60 cents per mile ($900/1500 miles driven).
 If you extend this over the 18,000 miles associated with the annual accounting period the cost per mile is 5 cents for this one item.
-So the key is to spread this cost over the entire mileage expected for this item.
+The key is to spread this cost over the entire mileage expected for this item.
 WAIT, this seems to be a fixed cost, doesn’t it?
 The answer is no. It is still a variable cost because you will only incur this cost if you drive the vehicle.
 In the write-up on Long-Term Maintenance above, I identified 50,000 miles as the point to purchase new tires.
-So for the purpose of the tire element of Long-Term Maintenance, the cost per mile is 1.8 cents.
+For the purpose of the tire element of Long-Term Maintenance, the cost per mile is 1.8 cents.
 Note how I estimated this cost and it is not the actual cost per mile.
 You could change out the tires at 52,000 miles and the cost decreases to 1.73 cents per mile.

 OK, with this in mind, let’s compute the variable costs part of the formula.

 Fuel will be the most expensive variable cost in the formula.
 Many variables affect this cost.
 Price per gallon, how efficiently the engine burns the fuel, city driving vs rural roads and so on.
 For the sake of expediency in this article, I am going to use $3.32 (2016 prices are in the $2.25 range) per gallon (OK, $3.319 cents like the sign says on the road) and the truck gets around 14.4 miles to the gallon.
-So the cost per mile is 23.048 cents per mile for fuel [((18,000 miles/14.4 miles to a gallon)*$3.319 per gallon)/18,000 miles of travel in the year].
+The cost per mile is 23.048 cents per mile for fuel [((18,000 miles/14.4 miles to a gallon)*$3.319 per gallon)/18,000 miles of travel in the year].

 To give you an idea of value, if the actual number of miles per gallon were to rise to 14.9, the cost per mile would drop to 22.275 cents per mile.
 That is a savings of .77 of a penny per mile.
 Extrapolate that number out over 170,000 miles and you get a value differential of $1,314.
-So tune-ups can be cost effective.
+Thus, tune-ups can be cost effective.

 Notice how Long-Term Maintenance has several sub-elements?
 I illustrated the tire cost above, so the following schedule costs out all the other elements in addition to tires: